Housing Disrepair Claims & Housing related Health problems

 By choosing to work with Clifford Johnston & Co. you will have an exceptional team on your side and one that is renowned across the industry for providing the highest standards of legal representation.
-For Housing & Landlord Dispute matters, we act for clients both privately and through the provision of legal aid funding.
+For landlord & tenant dispute matters, we act for clients both privately and through the provision of legal aid funding.

 For affordable and cost-effective legal advice in the North West, contact our Tenant and Landlord Dispute Solicitors in Manchester or Stockport today.